 “You’ve got the freedom to choose any itinerary, more opportunities for interesting and thought-provoking conversations with locals, many temporary friendships made on the road, and the uniqueness of being on your own in a strange place – these are just some of the reasons why to travel solo.” – T.C Rusk, via Facebook

-After after ten-months traveling, I came to really miss sharing experiences with someone, and having a confident person close by.” – Ly Dia, via Facebook
+After 10 months traveling, I came to really miss sharing experiences with someone, and having a confident person close by.” – Ly Dia, via Facebook.

-“As a group you gave plenty of fun, but it can be frustrating trying to please everyone.
-And you mainly socialize with only that group.” – Kate Blanquita, via Facebook
+“As a group, you have plenty of fun, but it can be frustrating trying to please everyone.
+And you mainly socialize with only that group.” – Kate Blanquita, via Facebook.

 Our Nomads share their biggest overseas blunders and advice on how to get through the hard times.